-All students in kindergarten attend one 30-minute class.
-Students in grades 1-3 attend two 30-minute periods of music instruction each week.
-Students in grades 4 and 5 attend two weekly instructional periods; one 30 minutes and the other 45 minutes.
-Embedded within the 45-minute instructional period is a larger choral experience.
-Ultimately, all students in grades 4 and 5 are also members of the Elementary Chorus!
+All students in Kindergarten through grade 3 attend two 30-minute periods of music instruction each week.
+Students in grades 4 and 5 attend two weekly instructional periods; one for 30 minutes and the other 45 minutes.
+The 45-minute instructional period is a large choral experience.
 Our goal is to provide the skills for each student to become both an active participant and an educated consumer of music.

-Students engage in a variety of musical activities, including singing, dancing, musical games, listening activities, and playing classroom instruments (xylophones, metalophones, recorders, and/or percussion instruments).
+Students engage in a variety of musical activities, including singing, dancing, musical games, listening activities and playing classroom instruments (mallet and rhythm instruments, recorders and world drums).

 Under federal regulation, a student who meets criteria for special education classification is entitled to have an IEP written to meet specific learning needs.
 If you suspect your child may qualify, please contact your elementary school psychologist or your child’s classroom teacher.

 Under federal regulation, a student who is deemed to have a disabling condition and who has a life skill impairment may qualify for a Section 504 plan.
 If you suspect your child may qualify, please contact your child’s school principal classroom teacher.

 The speech/language pathologist provides services to eligible students for help with articulation delays, stuttering, voice disorders, or language impairments.
 Mandated services are provided through the Committee on Special Education for students with speech or language disorders.
 Additionally, speech improvement services are provided at the building level on a space-available basis for students with less severe speech or language difficulties.

 English Language Learners